SashaFlores/running-sepolia-node-tutorial/validator/README.md

 ### Prerequisites

 - Same as the prerequisites for running a beacon node on Sepolia testnet.
-Please refer to the [Sepolia testnet documentation](../README.md) for more details.
 - You need to deposit 32 ETH to stake on the Sepolia testnet and same amount for mainnet.

 ### Step One: Install Prysm